Bonus: ścinki historyczne nr 1

 I met Ben Daglish in 2016 during the Pixel Heaven Festival in Warsaw.
-We had a great and busy time together and apart.
+We had a great and busy time together and apart there.
 At one point we sat on the pavement near a trash bin as it was the only semi-quiet place around.
 I gave Ben my questions on a piece of paper and asked him to have fun with it.

 We talked about his relationship with music, instruments and SID chip, but also about his unusual hobbies and obsessions.
 The first question was “We all know who you are, but can you tell us a few words about yourself”.
 Here is the transcript of our talk.
-All the audio files are damaged beyond repair, but I tried and salvaged some pieces of the video footage that you’ll find below.
+All the audio files are damaged beyond repair, but I tried and salvaged some pieces of the accidental video footage that you’ll find below.

 Ben: Hi, my name is Ben Daglish and many many many years ago I wrote music for games.
 Music for lots and lots of games.
 According to Wikipedia it’s 50, but according to my memory it’s a lot more than that — possibly a 100.
 And I was working from about 1982 to about 1989-90 in the game industry.
 Well, I was working in the field of games and I left when it became an industry.
 When it started becoming very corporate and stopped being fun.
 So that’s who I am.